hegic/contracts-v1/README.md

 Hegic Protocol V1 contracts admin key holder CAN:

+- call `setLockupPeriod` function to change the lock-up period for liquidity providers (can only be <60 days)

 - call `setImpliedVolRate` function to change the Implied Volatility proxy that influences the `fees`

 - call `setMaxSpread` function to change the maximum spread for the swap on the Uniswap Protocol

 **Hegic Protocol V1 contracts admin key holder CAN'T:**

-- call `withdraw` function (can't withdraw users' funds from the pools contracts)
+- can't withdraw users' funds from the pools contracts using the `withdraw` function

-- call `lock` function (can't lock funds on the liquidity pools contracts)
+- can't lock users' funds on the liquidity pools contracts calling the call `lock` function

-- call `unlock` function (can't unlock funds on unexercised active contracts)
+- can't unlock users' funds on unexercised active contracts calling the `unlock` function

-- call `transfer` function (can't send users' writeETH / writeERC tokens)
+- can't send users' writeETH / writeERC tokens calling the `transfer` function

-- call `exercise` function (can't exercise users' active options contracts)
+- can't exercise users' active options contracts calling the `exercise` function

 ## Documents